 When a potential client lands on your site, you don’t have much time to win their hearts so you need to snag their interest with something different and fun.

 Start your own YouTube channel and share short and informative videos on a variety of real estate topics.
 You can also embed your videos in blog posts and on your website.

 Of course, you will want your site to work with the DDF/IDX technology that allows you to automatically share up-to-date MLS listings.

-You’ll also want a great web hosting service to maximize site uptime, as well as a really strong search engine optimisation (SEO) strategy.
+You’ll also want a great web hosting service (GoDaddy’s Web Hosting plans also include a custom free domain name) to maximize site uptime, as well as a really strong search engine optimisation (SEO) strategy.
 You need to be at the top of the search results page when people are looking in your service areas.

 Don’t forget the client testimonials